matrix-org/matrix-js-sdk/README.md

 After the migration is finished, you can remove the legacy crypto store and the pickle key from the matrix client creation.

+The Rust crypto is not supported in a lot of deprecated methods of [`MatrixClient`](https://matrix-org.github.io/matrix-js-sdk/classes/matrix.MatrixClient.html).
+If you use them, you should migrate to the [`CryptoApi`](https://matrix-org.github.io/matrix-js-sdk/interfaces/crypto_api.CryptoApi.html).
+Also, the legacy `MatrixClient.crypto` object is not available anymore, you should use `MatrixClient.getCrypto()` instead.

 # Contributing

 _This section is for people who want to modify the SDK.
 If you just